TwitterArchives/FL-Temp/README.md

  - Can also paste all of them into a spreadsheet and run Data > Data cleanup > Remove duplicates to prevent duplicate blocking submissions.

-### Block Party
+### App: Block Party
 Block Party is good, schedule batches of 5k at a time, you can schedule multiple batches at a time and auto blocks them for you **BUT requires a cc for free trial, costs after the trial.**  Also requires MFA via number or authentication app. https://www.blockpartyapp.com/

-### RedBlock
+### Extension: RedBlock
-Redblock is free but the browser plugin can only block 500 at a time (inefficient for big accts); I have not tested the other API functions.
+Redblock is free browser extension that can block lists or followers of an account but it can only block 500 at a time (inefficient for big accts); I have not tested the other API functions mentioned in link below.
 https://github.com/gaeulbyul/RedBlock/blob/main/README.en.md

 ## Alternatives